Skip to content

 Methods

-Randomized, double-blind, placebo-controlled trial; 5522 participants aged 55 years or older with vascular disease or diabetes and additional risk factors; 145 centers across 13 countries.
+Randomized, placebo-controlled, multicenter trial in adults aged 55 years or older with a history of vascular disease or diabetes plus additional atherosclerotic risk factors.
+The active intervention arm included 2758 participants recruited from 145 centers in 13 countries.

 Intervention